theupdateframework/taps/tap3.md

       "roles": [
         {
           // NOTE: This is the only adjustment to the file format.
-          // OLD: Previously, we specified the name, keyids, and threshold of a
-          // single role allowed to sign the following targets.
-          // "name": "ROLENAME"
-          // "keyids": [KEYID],
-          // "threshold": THRESHOLD,
-          // NEW: Now, we can specify the names of multiple roles, each of which
+          // Now, we can specify the names of multiple roles, each of which is
-          // is associated with its own keys and a threshold number of keys.
+          // associated with its own keys and a threshold number of keys.
           // All of these roles must sign the same hashes and length of the
           // following targets.
           // Each role continues to use a filename based on its rolename.